Professional Sales & Business Development Minor

 The Minor in Professional Sales and Business Development is a joint program offered by Moody College of Communication and McCombs School of Business, but open to students of all majors.
 We offer theory, frameworks, and tools to help students develop skills in analysis, communication, presentation, and persuasion to allow them to effectively sell ideas, products, and services in any professional environment.
 It will also help students develop resources and academic credentials to pursue sales-related careers as well as to understand the role of professional selling in marketing, business, and related organizations.

-Applications for Spring 2023 are being accepted from now until midnight on October 1, 2022.
+Applications for Fall 2023 are being accepted from now until midnight on March 10, 2023.

 There are three steps to applying for the Professional Sales and Business Development Minor.